Written Dec 22, 2022.

 At some point he tells me it's now or never.
 I say fuck it and go, and leave for Manhattan instead of starting my college semester.

-H showed me the office on 5th Ave straight when I arrived.
+H showed me their office on 5th Ave straight when I arrived, at 2am

 Things are bit crazy.
 H shows me the good NYC life.
 With him and 2 other guys we get an apartment 2 blocks from Times Square.
-We work a lot, party a lot...
+We work a lot, party,...
 It was a dream come true for me.
 Felt like I made it.

 H takes me and 2 other guys and say he wants to build a side venture, an investment strategy.
 We follow him.
 I work on the tech.